DCNick3/shin-translation-tools/README.md

 2. Inject the translated strings back

-Create a translation csv by either putting your translation into the `translated` column, or modifying the `s` column directly.
-The `translated` column will take precedence over the `s` column.
+Create a translation csv by putting your translated strings into the `translated` column.
+Don't change the strings in `s` column, those changes will be ignored.

 To inject the translated strings back into the snr file, use a command like this: